The US Marines are testing a brand new, non-lethal weapon called SPECTER (an acronym for Small Arms Pulsed Electronic Tetanization at Extended Range).

 If it hits the head there is a risk of serious injury or death

-In other words, it is not yet clear whether SPECTER can guarantee the safety of its target.
+In other words, it is still unclear whether SPECTER can guarantee the safety of its target.
 Experts already have doubts.
 And me too.

 The development of this new weapon is not a good sign in the US already characterized by controversy and protests over the use of force.
 Several American protesters reported serious eye injuries, in some cases permanent, from rubber bullets fired by police during the ongoing Black Lives Matter protests.